-As of September 30, 2019 and 2018, the effective durations for these securities are as follows:
+As of September 30, 2020 and 2019, the effective durations for these securities are as follows:

-Endowm ent Fund LTRP Fund STLP ' Fund 2019 2018 2019 2018 2019 2018 Mortgage Backed Securities 3.6 5.3 3.7 5.3 1.5 1.1 Collateralized Mortgage Obligations 0 0 0 0 1.7 2.6
+Endowm ent Fund LCRP Fund LTRP Fund STLP Fund 2020 2019 2020 2019 2019 Mortgage Backed Securities 2.9 3.6 2.0 3.7 1.5 Collateralized Mortgage Obligations 0 0 2.1 0 1.7

-Foreign Currency Risk: The strategic asset allocation policy for the PEF and the LTRP includes an allocation to non-United States equity securities and fixed income securities.
+Foreign Currency Risk: The strategic asset allocation policy for the PEF and the LCRP includes an allocation to non-United States equity securities and fixed income securities.
 Currency hedging of foreign bonds and stocks is allowed under System Policy.
-As of September 30, 2019 and 2018, all foreign investments in the System Pools are denominated in U.S. dollars and are in international commingled funds, which in turn invest in equity securities and bonds of foreign issuers except for foreign stock and non-U.S. bond funds denominated in U.S. dollars and are stock and non-U.S. bond funds denominated in U.S. dollars and held by each of the three pools as disclosed in the previous tables.
-At September 30, 2019 and 2018, the University did not hold any foreign securities in its separately held investment portfolio.
+As of September 30, 2020 and 2019, all foreign investments in the System Pools are denominated in U.S. dollars and are in international commingled funds, which in turn invest in equity securities and bonds of foreign issuers except for foreign stock and non-U.S. bond funds denominated in U.S. dollars and held by each of the three pools as disclosed in the previous tables.
+At September 30, 2020 and 2019, the University did not hold any foreign securities in its separately held investment portfolio.